LAStools/LAStools/bin/lasoverlap_README.txt

   (x/y+0.66*step) (x+0.33*step/y+0.66*step) (x+0.66*step/y+0.66*step)
   and thereby "washes out" hard boundaries.

-  Please license from martin.isenburg@rapidlasso.com to use lasoverlap commercially.
+  Please license from info@rapidlasso.de to use lasoverlap commercially.

   For updates check the website or join the LAStools mailing list.